Vyral/scott-gregory/_posts/2019-03-22-7-tips-for-staying-safe-in-your-home.md

 According to StaySafe, accidents in the home claim 18,000 lives each year and account for 21 million medical visits.
 Many of these deaths and visits are preventable. **Here are some tips to keep you and your family safe:**

 **1. Check your dryer vents frequently**.
 Thousands of fires start each year due to a dirty vent.
 Most of us clean the lint screen, but, over time, lint sneaks into the vent and could clog it.
 Consider having a professional come out to clean the vent at least once every two years.
-I’ve pulled a six-foot lint snake out of my dryer before.
+I’ve pulled a six-foot lint snake out of my dryer vent before.

 **2. Keep a fire extinguisher nearby**.
 Having one in the laundry room isn’t a bad idea, because fires tend to happen there.